 What happens with calcium overload is that the blood vessels that sit underneath your hair follicles store calcium within their walls.

-This in turn cause the blood vessels to become stiff and decreasing the blood flow.
+This in turn causes the blood vessels to become stiff and decreases the blood flow.

 White Flakes On Scalp

 You are probably no stranger to dandruff but excessive calcium in your water can also cause a white layer of build-up on the scalp.